ihsaanm0/lornasfanbois/README.md

 Standup: Tuesday, 12/09/17 <br />
 _Concludes: Friday, Week 8 (15/09/17)_<br /><br />

-This milestone will include the project team presenting their progress.
+This milestone will include the project team presenting their progress in a standup.
 Currently, Milestone 2 is intended to be a rapid iteration of low-fidelity, horizontal prototyping and user testing.
-The goal of this milestone is to generate a design direction to being development of an electronic prototype.
-Through this approach, the project team plans to allow enough time to produce a strong, functional prototype for the Digital Showcase. <br />
+The goal of this milestone is to generate a design direction to begin development of an electronic prototype.
+Through this approach, the project team plans to allow enough time to produce a complete model of a functional system for the Digital Showcase. <br />

 Key deliverables: <br />
 * User testing results from performing paper prototyping.